Published on Thursday, February 13, 2020

 As you can see, I saved a great deal of both time and money by taking advantage of these offers while in the military.
 I encourage you to learn more about these military-exclusive programs and further your education!

-Joshua Franklin, MBA, CSP, SMS, CIT, CPCU, ARM is a safety and professional development expert and serves as the Senior Director, Strategic Advancement at the Board of Certified Safety Professionals (bcsp.org).
+Joshua Franklin, MBA, CSP, SMS, CIT, CPCU, ARM is a safety and professional development expert and serves as the Vice President of Strategic Advancement and Learning Solutions at the Board of Certified Safety Professionals (bcsp.org).
 Josh is a military veteran who culminated a 21-year career as the Air Force's Safety career field manager, where he oversaw the training and development of 781 military safety professionals across the globe.

 Josh is a Certified Safety Professional, Safety Management Specialist, Chartered Property Casualty Underwriter, and someone who fervently believes in the power of safety and health professionals to change the world.

 Stay up-to-date and in the know with all BCSP and BCSP related news.